-the bomb is a critically acclaimed immersive film, music, and art installation that puts viewers in the center of the story of nuclear weapons.
-It explores their immense power, their perverse allure, and the profound death wish at the very heart of them.
+the bomb is a critically acclaimed immersive film, music, and art installation that places audiences at the center of the story of nuclear weapons.
+It explores their immense power, their seductive allure, and the existential death wish embedded within them.
+Merging archival footage, animation, music, and text, the bomb creates a visceral, non-linear experience that transcends conventional documentary form, inviting viewers to confront the psychological and cultural dimensions of the nuclear age.

 the bomb

-"A stunning avant-garde approach to a plea for nuclear disarmament...unique and dazzling."
+• "A stunning avant-garde approach to a plea for nuclear disarmament...unique and dazzling."

 Entertainment Weekly

-"A terrifying multimedia reminder of the power of nuclear weapons...not so much a film as it is an experience... haunting...unsettling...It was as immersive as it gets.
+• "A terrifying multimedia reminder of the power of nuclear weapons...not so much a film as it is an experience... haunting...unsettling...It was as immersive as it gets.
 The inherent strangeness of the experience--this not knowing what to do with oneself--made viewers vulnerable, which in turn made them more susceptible to the bomb's message."

 Newsweek

-"An abstract wonder and a literal nightmare: a dazzling view into the abyss."
+• "An abstract wonder and a literal nightmare: a dazzling view into the abyss."

 New York Observer

-"Mesmerizing...stunning...[the bomb] makes excellent use of archival materials and its space, building to a powerful, touching conclusion that magically stopped the audience cold in its tracks, creating a powerful communal experience--just as all good cinema ought to.”
+• "Mesmerizing...stunning...[the bomb] makes excellent use of archival materials and its space, building to a powerful, touching conclusion that magically stopped the audience cold in its tracks, creating a powerful communal experience--just as all good cinema ought to.”

 The Film Stage

-"It’s da bomb."
+• "It’s da bomb."

 Hollywood Reporter

-"the bomb is a hallucination, an instructional film, a warning film, cultural history, all aestheticized, everything moving as one.
+• "the bomb is a hallucination, an instructional film, a warning film, cultural history, all aestheticized, everything moving as one.
 Enlightening anti-nuclear opera, which threatens, explodes and is mercilessly emotional.
 This is how you do this today.
 This is what can work."

 Die Welt